In- Between (2024)

 Work series

-My project delves into the complex impact of the British National (Overseas) visa on Hong Kong immigrants moving to the UK since its 2021 introduction.
-I have been drawing from urban observations in Manchester and Hong Kong to explore notions of belonging deeply.
-Metaphorically connecting glaze's fluidity to immigrants' unsettled history, I employ 'reverse thinking' and 'deconstruction' theories in my ceramic works.
-Through the definition of deconstruction, I seek to find a renewed sense of belonging during the transition from one city to another.
+My project delves into the complex impact of the British National (Overseas) visa on Hong Kong immigrants moving to the UK since its introduction in 2021.
+Drawing from urban observations in both Manchester and Hong Kong, I explore notions of belonging on a deeper level.
+Metaphorically connecting the fluidity of glaze to the unsettled history of immigrants, I incorporate theories of reverse thinking and deconstruction into my ceramic practice.
+Through the lens of deconstruction, I seek a renewed sense of belonging during the transition from one city to another.

-In conclusion, my artistic journey is a continuous exploration of identity, belonging, and transformation.
+In conclusion, my artistic journey is an ongoing exploration of identity, belonging, and transformation.
 Through my work, I aim to provoke thought, evoke emotion, and inspire contemplation.
-As we navigate the complexities of migration and adaptation, may my creations catalyze dialogue and reflection, to find a renewed sense of belonging in an ever-changing world.
+As we navigate the complexities of migration and adaptation, I hope my creations act as catalysts for dialogue and reflection—offering glimpses of a renewed sense of belonging in an ever-changing world.

 In- Between #1 (2024)